IntellectualSites/.github/CONTRIBUTING.md

 - Make sure to phrase the commit message following [conventional commits](https://www.conventionalcommits.org/en/).
 For an example from maintaners, take a look at the commit history.
 - Once you're done, create a pull request.
 GitHub will request a review from a maintainer automatically.
-    - Remember to title your pull request properly as it is used for release notes.
+    - Remember to title your pull request properly, as it is used for release notes.
+    - Please raise one PR for one issue or enhancement you're working on.
+The smaller the PR change is, the easier and faster it is to review.
+We don't mind receiving several minor PRs.

 ### Run locally
 To get started, you will need the following software, most of which can be obtained in (most) package managers such as `apt` (Debian / Ubuntu), `homebrew` (macOS / Linux), and more: